triggerdotdev/examples/building-effective-agents/README.md

 2. The second task checks for innapropriate content.
 3. The third, main task coordinates the responses by using batch.`triggerByTaskAndWait` to run the two tasks in parallel.
 If the content is inappropriate, this task returns a message saying it can't process the request, otherwise it returns the generated response.

-View the Trigger.dev parallelization task code: [src/trigger/trigger/parallelize-tasks.ts](./src/trigger/trigger/parallelize-tasks.ts).
+View the Trigger.dev parallelization task code: [src/trigger/trigger/parallel-llm-calls.ts](./src/trigger/trigger/parallel-llm-calls.ts).

 ### Orchestrator-workers

 This pattern is like having a project manager (the orchestrator) who breaks down a big job into smaller tasks and assigns them to specialists (the workers).
 The orchestrator keeps track of everything and puts all the pieces back together at the end.
 Using batch.triggerByTaskAndWait, it efficiently coordinates multiple tasks while maintaining clear control over the entire workflow.

-#### Example: Orchestrator-workers
+#### Orchestrator-workers task

 1. Extracts distinct factual claims from a news article.
 2. Verifies each claim by considering recent news sources and official statements.